Prediction or forecast: don't make the mistake anymore!

 You can write:

-"The accounting team predicts a tight victory.
+"The accounting team forecasts a close victory.
 And you?"

 Or:

-- "You can still predict the next two matches."
+- "You can still forecast the next two matches."

-- "Tomorrow, we will predict the final together on the internal channel."
+- "Tomorrow, we will forecast the final together on the internal channel."

 The verb makes the message more lively.
 It gives movement to the animation campaign and avoids constantly repeating "prediction contest."